bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `BF` performs a linear baseline fix by subtracting a straight line from the data between the current display limits.
 `BF` does not require the user to be viewing the processing block (`VIEW PRO`), but baseline fixing is only performed on the processing block.
-To obtain the equation of the line to subtract from the spectrum, `BF` uses the following
-algorithm:

-1. Starting at the current left display limit, take the complex  average of the first five points toward the right (including the point at the display limit).
-If there are fewer than five points to the right in the spectrum (including any points beyond the right display limit), average over all the points from the left display limit to the last point in the spectrum instead.
+`BF` uses the average of the leftmost and rightmost 5 points between the current display limits to determine the line to subtract.
+If there are fewer than 5 points between the current display limits `BF` subtracts the average over all the points instead of calculating a line. `BF` only subtracts from the points between the current display limits, leaving everything outside of those limits untouched.

-2. Starting at the current right display limit, take the complex average of the first five points toward the left (including the point at the display limit).
-If there are fewer than five points to the left in the spectrum (including any points beyond the left display limit), average over all points from the right display limit to the first point in the spectrum instead.

-3. Calculate complex polynomial coefficients P1 and P2:

-        P1 = (Ravg - Lavg)/(Rlim - Llim)
-        P2 = Lavg - P1*Llim

-where Lavg and Ravg are the averages of the first few and last few points on either side of the display, as described in (1) and (2), respectively, and Rlim and Llim are the point numbers corresponding to the right and left display limits.

-4. Calculate the value of a complex polynomial function Z at each point in the current display:

-        Z(I) = (P1 X I) + P2

-where I is the data point number (I=1 is the first point in the spectrum, regardless of display limits).
-Note that this polynomial describes a straight line in both its real and imaginary parts.

-5. For each point of the spectrum in the current display, subtract the value of the corresponding point of Z(I), the baseline correction polynomial.
-This corrects both the real and imaginary parts of each data point within the display limits, but does not affect any points outside those limits.

-A separate baseline correction is performed on each block of the processing buffer.
 If the processing buffer is currently visible, `BF` always updates the display upon completion.
 ## BINCP
 `BINCP` phase correction